 Creative Writing Emphasis

-This degree is intended to constitute the first two years of a baccalaureate degree program.
+is intended to constitute the first two years of a baccalaureate degree program.
 In addition to lower division introductory coursework in creative writing, the 40 credit Minnesota Transfer Curriculum (MnTC) is completed within the degree to facilitate easy transfer.
 For assistance in program planning or to explore additional transfer options, students should schedule a time to meet with an academic advisor.
 This degree may transfer in part or in its entirety to baccalaureate institutions.
 Students should meet with a representative of the transfer institution when planning their program.

 Some students may need preparatory courses in the areas of English, mathematics, or reading.
 Courses numbered below 1000 will not apply toward this degree.

 By completing this program, students will achieve the following learning goals:

 - Develop writers and speakers who use the English language eff ectively and who read, write, speak, and listen critically